thecollekta/ALXprodev-Devops/Advanced_shell/README.md

 ### Scripts

 1. `apiAutomation-0x00`:
     - Fetches Pikachu data from Pokémon API
     - Saves response to `data.json` on success
     - Logs errors to `errors.txt` on failure
     - Cleans up stale files automatically

 2. `data_extraction_automation-0x01`:
     - Parses `data.json` using `jq`
     - Extracts name, height, weight, and primary type
     - Formats output:
     `Pikachu is of type Electric, weighs 6kg, and is 0.4m tall.`

 3. `batchProcessing-0x02`:
-   - Processes: Bulbasaur, Ivysaur, Venusaur, Charmander, Charmeleon
+    - Fetches data for multiple Pokémon in sequence
-   - Creates pokemon_data/ directory
+    - Creates a `pokemon_data` directory for output
-   - Saves each Pokémon's data to separate JSON files
-   - 1-second delay between requests prevents rate limiting
+    - Includes rate limiting to prevent API abuse
-   - Provides success/failure feedback for each request
+    - Provides clear status messages
+    - Handles errors gracefully

+4. `summaryData-0x03`:
+    - Reads all JSON files from the `pokemon_data` directory
-   - Retrieves data for multiple Pokémon with API rate limit protection.
+    - Extracts name, height, and weight for each Pokémon
+    - Generates a CSV file with the collected data
+    - Calculates and displays average height and weight
+    - Handles missing or empty directories gracefully

 ---